 To fly a prescribed course between two or more turnpoints, maintaining constant ground speed for the duration each leg.
 Hidden timing gates will be placed at unknown points along the line.
+The route between turnpoints may be straight or curved legs.

-- TPs used to mark the course do not count for scoring the primary navigation task. - The corridor for the course extends 125m perpendicularly to either side of the given track line (total corridor width = 250m). - The track line must be flown in the direction indicated on the map - Backtracking within the width of the corridor, or flying the course in the wrong direction, results in a zero score for this particular precision course/task.
+- TPs used to mark the start and end of each leg do not count for scoring the pure navigation task 2.4. - The corridor for the course is defined by the width of the hidden gates.
+These are 250m wide and perpendicular to the given track line, such that the limits of the corridor are 125m to the left and right of the given track line. - The track line must be flown in the direction indicated on the map.

+- Backtracking within the width of the corridor, or flying the course in the wrong direction, results in a zero score for this particular precision course/task.
 This is for obvious safety reasons. - No pre-declaration is necessary for this task.
 For any given leg of the course, the pilots' expected time of arrival at the timing point will be calculated as a pro-rata percentage of their time taken to complete the leg, equivalent to the percentage distance along the leg that the timing gate is placed.